 Myth and the Making of the Indian nation

-History for Peace welcomes you to an interdisciplinary discussion by and for practicing social science teachers on the subject of ‘Myth and the Making of the Indian Nation’.
-Catch the conversation between veteran History teacher Priyadarshinee Guha and Sociology teacher/lecturer Dr Sreyasi Chatterjee here:
+History for Peace welcomes you to an interdisciplinary discussion by and for practising social science teachers on the subject of 'Myth and the Making of the Indian nation'.
+Veteran History teacher Priyadarshinee Guha will be in conversation with Sociology teacher Dr Sreyasi Chatterjee.

 Priyadarshinee Guha is an alumna of Loreto House, La Martiniere for Girls and Presidency College, Calcutta, Priyadarshinee has a Masters in Modern History and a gold medallist from Calcutta University.
 Passionate about teaching, Priyadarshinee has been teaching History and English for the last 24 years in reputed schools of Calcutta.As a teacher of History she has conducted several workshops for students and for training of teachers in using novel and creative approaches in the classroom.
 A trained Rabindra Sangeet singer, she has worked for several years in a reputed Bengali theatre group in Calcutta.
 She has also directed water ballets set to Tagorean themes.
 A muli-faceted person she has been the master of ceremonies for events and conducted quizzes in schools and given talks in the city to varied audiences.
 As Dean-Arts at the Indus Valley World School, she actively engages in marrying her love for the arts in steering the children to explore and identify creative avenues of expression, through drama, dance, singing,music and literary endeavours.